Buying GuideLast Updated: May 28, 2026· 10 min read

 SEER 10 SEER2 20 $375 to $450/year 8 to 13 years

-The efficiency argument alone rarely justifies replacing a functional system that still has years of life left.
-But when a major repair is already on the table, the efficiency savings tip the scale further toward replacement.
+Efficiency savings alone rarely justify replacing a fully working system.
+But when a major repair is already on the table, the savings tip the scale further toward replacement.

-What a New System Costs
+What a New System Actually Costs

 System Size Standard Efficiency (SEER2 14 to 16) High Efficiency (SEER2 18 to 22)